univention/office365/doc/README-tools.md

 These scripts have like a goal help to administrator to admin connections, admin users tokens, clean empty groups and show some info about user, groups and subscriptions.
----

 ## Managing adconnections

-You can manage adconnections whit this script (create, list, remove)
+You can manage adconnections with this script (create, list, remove)
 ```shell
 /usr/share/univention-office365/scripts/manage_adconnections
 ```